In this document, we respond to a variety of questions about parent-child relationships.

 All young children benefit from consistent and stable relationships with their parents.
 These family members form a “secure base.”
 Through family relationships, children learn to trust that others will be there for them and meet their needs.
 They learn to depend on routines as a source of stability and predictability.
 When children know their physical and emotional needs will be met, they are better able to take advantage of opportunities to explore the world around them.

-What can family members who care for young children do to build strong relationships with young children?
+What can family members who care for young children do to build strong relationships with them?

 How will a strong parent-child relationship help my young child succeed in child care and school?

-When parents are working, other caregivers such as teachers, child care providers, family members, and friends step in to fill that caregiving role.
-The effect of a strong parent-child relationship can be seen even when children are not by their parent’s side.
+The relationships children build with parents are an important foundation for the connections they will make with other individuals in their schools and communities.
+When parents are working, other caregivers such as teachers, childcare providers, family members, and friends step in to fill that caregiving role.
+The effect of a strong parent-child relationship can be seen even when children are not by their parent’s side or when they have to say goodbye to them at the start of the school day.
 Through daily interactions with parents, children learn to trust, take turns, and communicate.
 Children carry relationship skills and feelings about relationships into their relationships with other adults and children.
-When your child shares a toy with you and you praise her, she learns that it is good to share.
-She then wants to experience that positive feeling with her friends and other adults.
+For example, when a child shares a toy with a parent and receives praise, they learn that it is good to share, and they are encouraged to experience that positive feeling with friends and other adults.

 How can I make time to be with my young child when I have such a busy schedule?

-Who can I turn to for help if I feel that I need support for my relationship with my young child?
+Who can I turn to for support with my parent-child relationship?